SamElomari/cot-4500-Pro3/README.md

 # Assignment 3a
 This assignment implements numerical methods (Euler and Runge-Kutta) to solve differential equations, based on Chapter 5.

+## Requirements

+NumPy is the only external library used, so no requirements.txt

 ## Running the Tests